doubledaibo/drnet_cvpr2017/README.md

 ### Training

-To train this network, we randomly sample pairs of bounding boxes from each training image, treating those with 0.5 IoU (or above) with any ground-truth pairs as positive samples, and the rest as negative samples.
+To train this network, we randomly sample pairs of bounding boxes (with labels) from each training image, treating those with 0.5 IoU (or above) with any ground-truth pairs (with same labels) as positive samples, and the rest as negative samples.

 ## Citation